thiskurt/notawebcomic/workflow.md

 Termux seems to have issue with a 'build lock', but there is a workaround by using this flag: `--noBuildLock`

 It also seems to have an issue when I run it in termux itself where it reports the publish directory as readonly, doing it in proot/ubuntu works though.

+Maybe don't use dropbox for this one?
+Or probably the thing to do is to keep the PC, Phone and Tablet ones completely seperate, but for now let's just do this.